 The best way to prevent contamination is to periodically inspect all your connections, and keep your vehicle clean.
 Of course, that can be easier said than done.

 If you're experiencing issues with your headlights or electrical connectors, the best thing to do is to replace the item.
-We carry genuine OEM Toyota parts at wholesale pricing.
+Whether you drive an older model Camry or an Avalon, we carry genuine OEM Toyota parts you need at wholesale pricing.
 Check out our catalog of OEM headlight assemblies to see how much you can save!